 An increasingly large job role for real estate agents and brokers is the use of computers and databases.
-Real estate agents should be comfortable inputting data and photographs of land and property on to digital databases and using these databases to find suitable matches for their client's needs.
+Real estate agents should be comfortable inputting data and photographs of land and property on to databases and using them to find suitable matches for their client's needs.

 Virtual tours are also now a feature of many modern real estate companies.
 These allow a potential buyer to tour a property or piece of land electronically by viewing video or 3D mapped photos of a place.
 This is a great tool for the agent to increase customer interest in properties, particularly with busy clients or for properties that are not local.

 Real estate agents earn a ton of money for doing practically nothing - that is one of the most common misconceptions about this career.
 Being a real estate agent is a great career fit if you like houses and enjoy working with people, however, it is not always the dream job some perceive it to be.
 Selling real estate is more work than people realize and, although there are some real estate agents that are very successful, there are just as many who struggle to make ends meet.
 Commission-based jobs are feast or famine.
 You can go for months without getting a paycheque, and learning how to budget for variable income is crucial to one's financial survival.

 It's important to do your research before committing to this career.
 There are many articles on the Internet that describe what it's like, but eventually the best thing to do is to go out and talk to real estate agents themselves.
 If you don’t know any real estate agents personally, visit some agencies and talk to several agents before you make up your mind.
 You will garner different opinions from different agents depending on how happy or successful they are.
 You can also get an idea of what markets they cover, what brokers they work for, and their reasoning behind their choices.